rs239/schema/README.md

 Schema is a general algorithm for integrating heterogeneous data modalities.
 It has been specially designed for multi-modal single-cell biological datasets, but should work in other contexts too.
-This version is based on a Quadratic Programming Framework.
+This version is based on a Quadratic Programming framework.

 It is described in the paper